The stellar nursery:

 Dr Scott Gregory is a Lecturer in Astrophysics at the University of Dundee.
 He is an expert on stellar magnetic fields, particularly in young, pre-main sequence stars, and has previously worked on 3D models of magnetospheric accretion onto young stars using magnetic fields with an observed degree of complexity derived directly from magnetic maps obtained from Zeeman-Doppler imaging studies.

-Dr Justyn Campbell-White is the Post Doctoral Researcher on the STFC funded Planet Disc Connection project.
+Dr Justyn Campbell-White, worked as a Post Doctoral Researcher on the STFC funded Planet Disc Connection project.
 He started this position in 2019, after completing his Ph.D. at the University of Kent.
 Justyn is working on developing the STAR-MELT analysis software that will facilitate the research project.
 Justyn has now moved to ESO in Germany, but he is still collaborating with us.

 Adam Lockhart